PaulCaruana/OFX/README.md

 - Warnings on console

 ### Tech Stack
-- **Next JS**: Next.js gives you the best developer experience with all the features you need for production: hybrid static & server rendering, TypeScript support, smart bundling, route pre-fetching, and more.
+- **NextJS**: Next.js gives you the best developer experience with all the features you need for production: hybrid static & server rendering, TypeScript support, smart bundling, route pre-fetching, and more.
 See nextjs.org for details.
 See https://www.typescriptlang.org/ for details.
 - **TypeScript**: TypeScript is an open-source language which builds on JavaScript, one of the world’s most used tools, by adding static type definitions.
 - **Storybook**: Storybook is a development environment for UI components.
 It allows you to browse a component library, view the different states of each component, and interactively develop and test components.
 See https://storybook.js.org for details.